microsoft/DeepSpeedExamples/applications/DeepSpeed-Chat/README.md

 - Currently we prefer to interact with open source users mainly on GitHub so that it's easier for all users to search for related information.
 For bug report, please submit a GitHub issue.
 For contribution, please submit a pull request (PR).
 For general question/discussion, please open a new discussion or join any existing discussions.
 - We are open to collaborations with universities, research labs, companies, such as working together on deep learning research, applying DeepSpeed to empower real-world AI models and applications, and so on.
 For such requests (and other requests unsuitable for GitHub), please directly email to deepspeed-info@microsoft.com.

-## 🗄 Data 🗄

-The data-set for this project consists of 10,000 conversations from various sources thanks to the contributor from HuggingFace.
-These can be accessed under the `utils/data` folder.
-Each conversation consists of a series of user messages followed by the corresponding chatbot responses, separated by a newline character.

 ## 🙏 Acknowledgement and Citation 🙏